JS0Nwong/JS0Nwong/README.md

 <h1 align = "center">Hi there, I'm Jason 👋</h1>
-I'm currently a student in New York City pursing a major in Computer Science and a minor in Media Studies!
+I'm developer based in New York City with a major in Computer Science and a minor in Media Studies!
 I love creating modern and fluid websites with HTML/CSS and JavaScript.

 <br/>